ScottYates/Trilium-en-decrypt-evernote/README.md

 Pure-JS Trilium note script that lets you encrypt any portion of any Trilium note using the same `<en-crypt>` format Evernote desktop / ENEX uses.
 Encrypted sections round-trip with Evernote: encrypt in Trilium, export to ENEX, import into Evernote, decrypt there with the same password.

 No build step.
 No dependencies.
-No Python.
 Runs in your browser, inside Trilium.

 ## What you get